More Homeowners Are Ditching Gas. It’s Time to Flip the Switch to an All-Electric House

 Gas stoves typically account for about 2 percent of a household’s total gas usage, but the fumes they produce are proven to be dangerous.
 When it’s time to buy a new range or cooktop, be ready to go electric.
 Here are a few top-performing induction ranges and cooktops for your kitchen.

 Sensors placed throughout the home pick up on its occupants’ habits, track how much hot water they use and when, and plot which rooms get warmer or cooler throughout the day.
 Then smart systems develop more efficient responses.
 Each home comes equipped with solar panels and a whole-house storage battery, and is designed to be self-powered—meaning that it’s not connected to an aging, increasingly unreliable power grid.
-We saw what happened when the system failed last winter, when a massive cold front caused power outages throughout Texas and residents went without heat for days.
+We saw what happened when the system failed a few winters ago, when a massive cold front caused power outages throughout Texas and residents went without heat for days.

 “When you look at what happened in Texas, we’re learning that we can’t rely on an aging power grid,” Goodjohn says.
 He and his colleagues imagine a future where neighborhoods behave like self-sustaining power plants, and individual homes with storage batteries and panels are linked to share clean energy.
 They’ve recently broken ground on a 28-home development in the California city of Costa Mesa with this in mind.